12 brilliant book cover ideas for design inspiration.

 Accent colors create focal points in compositions and also highlight certain elements of your choosing.
 In the black and white photo seen in this example, using red as an accent color draws our attention to the color flare.

-Red is a powerful color, and in this particular design, we feel the passion of this bright color soaring across the page.
+Red is a powerful color, and in this particular Adobe Express template, we feel the passion of this bright color soaring across the page.
 Think about the meanings that different colors carry and how featuring one accent in your design can support your story.

 2. Grab your reader’s attention with contrast.

 Contrast pins two contrasting colors against each other to make a statement.
 Black versus white, light versus dark, etc. By doing so, contrasting designs emphasize the light, which naturally draws our eye to whatever it is.
 Here, we see contrast at play where the white area grabs our attention in the middle of a black page, indicating it’s the cover’s focal point.

 Typography is an eye-catching design tool and can be as artistic and impactful as strong imagery.
 You can play with the curves and shapes of letters to make interesting negative space or communicate emotions through a specific typeface.
 We like how this cover embodies the essence of typography by filling the cover with text.
 You can use a font to emphasize a point by changing the type, color, shape, size, or placement.

 4. Showcase handwritten type.